slightlyfaulty/stylus-native-loader/README.md

 # stylus-native-loader

 A super fast [Stylus](https://stylus-lang.com/) loader for [Webpack](https://webpack.js.org/) that leverages the built-in power of Stylus.
-Configured for modern development.
+Pre-configured for modern development.

 Unlike other Stylus loaders available that make use of Webpack's resolver for import path resolution (which comes with several limitations and increased overhead), stylus-native-loader relies on the powerful "native" [@import/require](https://stylus-lang.com/docs/import.html) capabilities of Stylus.